pparthiv/Premier-League-22-23-Forwards-Stats/README.md

 ![PremierLeagueFWsStats.Rmd](./Assets/document.png)

 And that is it.
-Now you can view the visualizations and select the performances of Premier League 2022/23 Forwards.
+Now you can view the visualizations and see the statisical performances of Premier League 2022/23 Forwards.

 ![PremierLeagueFWsStats.Rmd](./Assets/final.png)